 Connecting with others supports good mental health.
-Managers should take regular opportunities to bring employees together virtually.
+Managers should take regular opportunities to bring employees together virtually or even face to face where circumstances/restrictions permit.
 As well as work-related meetings, encourage social connections through social media or informal online meetings.
 To avoid overwhelming people, taking part should always be optional.

 There are many reasons in the current situation why employees may be unable to be as productive as they would be under normal circumstances.
-Managers should be sensitive to this and recognise that expectations may need to be adjusted in the short term.
-Existing objectives, workloads and deadlines should be adjusted to take into account the changing context.
+Managers should be sensitive to this and recognise that expectations may need to be adjusted in the short term or if particular situations arise (such as the temporary closure of a school).
+Existing objectives, workloads and deadlines should be adjusted to take into account the evolving context.

-Learning can boost well-being and can provide purpose and structure to the day – especially for employees on furlough.
-Managers can encourage learning whilst working from home – but it should not be mandated.
+Learning can boost wellbeing and provide employees with a sense of achievement.
+It may also be especially helpful for employees returning from furlough leave to help them get back up to speed.
+Managers can still encourage learning whilst working from home – but it should not be mandated.

 For more information on how managers can support mental health, download this CIPD guide written in collaboration with Mind.